JoshuAcode200/The-VacaySpot/README.md

 #Discover Destinations:
 Search and explore various travel destinations worldwide.

-#Accommodation Details: Find the best places to stay with detailed descriptions, ratings, and reviews.

-#Activities and Attractions: Discover activities and attractions in your selected destination.

-#User Favorites: Save favorite destinations and activities for future reference.

-#Responsive Design: A mobile-friendly interface that works on all devices.

 #Technologies Used
 React - A JavaScript library for building user interfaces.
 RapidAPI - React's built-in feature for managing global state.